 The attainment of the sustainable objective is ensured on a continuous basis through monitoring and controls and will be published monthly on the Sub-Fund's webpage.

 What sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?

-This Sub-Fund uses the following sustainability indicators of its four pillar approach to measure the attainment of the sustainable investment objective of the Sub-Fund :
+This Sub-Fund uses the following sustainability indicators to measure the attainment of the sustainable investment objective: